 - The Snr Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
-CiN and LAC concerns is maintained and shared with the governing body annually. - New A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - New Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance.
+CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance.
 (KCSiE 2021 Part one paragraphs 71 to 73, Part two management of safeguarding paragraphs 112 to 113.
-Part Five SVSH, Annex A, Annex C pages 147 to 148 and 151). - Safeguarding concerns are shared within the Trust APP.
+Part Five SVSH, Annex A, Annex C pages 147 to 148 and 151).